Published on Brock University (http://brocku.ca)

 The following are some common professional designations and information on how our programs can help work towards these designations.

 While financial reporting and management accounting will be central, the CPA certification program will require the demonstration of competence in all six competency areas: financial reporting, strategy and governance, management accounting, audit and assurance, finance, and taxation.
+Brock's proposed pathway to the CPA designation ensures that students obtain all required competencies.

 To earn the CFA, you must successfully pass through the CFA Program, a graduate-level self-study program that combines a broad curriculum with professional conduct requirements, culminating in a series of three sequential exams.
 The course of study in the CFA program is determined by the Candidate Body of Knowledge (CBOK).